-Enter Now To Win This Dodge Charger Hellcat Widebody Tuned To 1,000 HP
+Don Garlits, Leah Pruett Want You To Win This Dodge Charger Hellcat Widebody

+Enter now for your chance to win and we'll double your entry tickets with a minimum donation.

 Enter now for your chance to win this incredible 2020 Dodge Charger Hellcat Widebody modified by Forza Tuning to produce over 1,000 horsepower.
-This grandest of prizes also features a custom appearance package designed by Dream Giveaway Garage that's as sinister as it is sleek.
-Dream Giveaway is also throwing in an extra $20,000 for taxes.
+This grandest of prizes also features a custom appearance package designed by Dream Giveaway Garage that's as sinister as it is sleek, and includes an NHRA helmet autographed by drag race legend "Big Daddy" Don Garlits and current NHRA top-fuel driver Leah Pruett.
+Dream Giveaway is even throwing in an extra $20,000 cash for taxes.
 Enter now and with a small donation we'll double your entries as a bonus, just for being a loyal Motor1.com reader.

 Donate as little as $25 and we'll double your entry tickets as a bonus.